UXlySoftware/1shot-telegram-bot/README.md

 docker compose restart telegram-service
 ```

+> [!NOTE]
-**NOTE:** If you add new environment variables or change the docker configuration you'll need to run `docker compose down` then rerun `docker compose --env-file docker-compose.env up -d`
+> The If you add new environment variables or change the docker configuration you'll need to run `docker compose down` then rerun `docker compose --env-file docker-compose.env up -d`

 ## 5. Stream Logs While You Develop